Writing the SAT Essay

 - All in all

 When you outline your essay, you want to figure out what goes in each section and in what order.
-It's all about nailing down the organization up front so that you don't end up wasting your time writing a rambling hot mess, and instead are able to write a tight, coherent essay where you spend your time laying out main points and how they support your argument.
+It's all about nailing down the organization up front so that you don't end up wasting your time writing a rambling hot mess, and instead are able to write a tight, coherent essay where you spend your time laying out main points and how they support your analysis of the source text.
 Stay tuned to the activity where we lay it all out in a fill-in handout.

 Sample Lesson - Activity